In your quest for the best business laptop, you're inevitably going to consider a Windows machine, and you would be totally right in doing so.

 For those wanting to splash a bit more cash on a capable machine, the Dell XPS 15 - starting around £1,350 - is an excellent laptop with a superb screen resolution, good battery power, 8GB of RAM and for storage, a 32GB SSD and a 1TB hard drive.
 It also sports a Intel Core i5 HQ-series CPU, and an Nvidia GTX 1050 graphics card.

-Microsoft has also released its own Surface Laptop, which depending on the model, could set you back anywhere from £979 to £2,149.
-Its cheapest model houses the Intel Core i5 processor, 4GB of RAM and 128GB of SSD, while its top end laptop comes with the Intel Core i7, 16GB of RAM and 512GB of SSD.
+Another one to consider is Microsoft's own Surface Laptop, which depending on the model, could set you back anywhere from £979 to £2,149.
+Its cheapest model houses the Intel Core i5 processor, 4GB of RAM, and a 128GB SSD, while its top-end laptop comes with the Intel Core i7, 16GB of RAM and a 512GB SSD.